oist/labcyte-rt-optimisation/README.md

 variation of reaction efficiencies, even when the only degree of freedom is the TSO.
 Thus, the origin of the artefact is either the barcode sequence or the the batch of synthesis.

+From these results, normalisation factors were calculated, to correct for TSO-specific variations of reaction efficiency.

 ### Experiment 6